Anti-tank gun: Postwar period

-At the end of the war, German engineers had proposed a new, large-caliber anti-tank gun that used less propellant than a rocket or recoilless weapon, yet fired similar compact hollow-charge shells.
+At the end of the war, German engineers had proposed a new, large-caliber anti-tank gun that used less propellant than a rocket or a recoilless weapon, yet fired compact, hollow-charge shells similar to those used by the latter.
 German forces subsequently fielded the 8 cm PAW 600, which was an extremely lightweight, low-pressure weapon still able to fire the same ammunition types as higher-velocity anti-tank guns.
 In the 1950s, this idea was revived by a Belgian firm, Mecar, which subsequently improved on the concept and developed a low-pressure, smoothbore, 90-mm anti-tank gun.
 Because of its low recoil forces and light construction, the gun was particularly useful for being mounted on armored cars or small gun carriages.
 Its design inspired the lightly rifled French DEFA D921 anti-tank gun, which fired fin-stabilized shells and was available on a towed carriage or as a vehicle mount.
 It was later mated to the AML-90 and EBR series of French armored cars.
 The Soviet Union also adopted a similar design around the same time, the 100-mm T-12 anti-tank gun, which was smoothbore and fired fin-stabilized shells.
 Switzerland developed a postwar 90-mm anti-tank gun of its own, the Pak 50/57, firing shells with an even lower velocity than the Mecar or DEFA guns.
 Apart from the T-12, which used APDS rounds, these weapons could only use HEAT shells for armor-piercing purposes.
 France did introduce an APFSDS shell for the DEFA D921 at some point in the 1980s.
 The last country known to have produced a dedicated anti-tank gun was the People's Republic of China in 1988.
 The Chinese gun was known as the Norinco Type 86 and was probably manufactured as a replacement for the aging Soviet-sourced T-12.

-Anti-tank guns continued to be used in a number of conflicts around the world, such as the Six-Day War and the South African Border War.
+Anti-tank guns continued to be used in many conflicts around the world, such as the Six-Day War and the South African Border War.
 Soviet anti-tank guns in particular were exported to at least 18 other countries after being retired from service, and have continued to see action.